What sets Bowire apart

 Outbound connections only happen when you tell Bowire to make one: clicking Execute hits the target API, that's it.
 No background pings, no opt-out telemetry, no remote feature flags.
 Enterprise security teams sign off on this in minutes — there's nothing to put in a Data Processing Agreement because there's no third party in the chain.

-Read the technical docs →Open plugin architecture
+Read the technical docs →AI-agent ready with MCP support

 Every protocol is a NuGet package implementing IBowireProtocol.
 Discovery, Invoke, Stream, Channel, Settings — one interface, infinite protocols.